needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 * Collections
 * Authoring information: creation date and last modified date
 * Metadata
-* System metadata

 To download your asset information in this sample, follow these steps:

 1. Select one of the assets in the grid.
 The asset details view appears.
 2. In the details view, select **Download**.

-To edit the download's filepath, update the `path` variable in `AssetInformationPanelController.OnAssetDownloadButtonClicked()`.
+To change the location of the downloaded asset, update the `path` variable in `AssetInformationPanelController.OnAssetDownloadButtonClicked()`.
 ```C#
 async void OnAssetDownloadButtonClicked()
 {